ignasa007/PDTW/README.md

 # PDTW
-Time and Space efficient Python implementation of PDTW
+This repository contians a time and space efficient Python implementation of [PDTW](https://github.com/SPEECHCOG/PDTW).
+Efficiency is increased by using modularity, fewer loops and calculations where unnecessary extra calculations were being done and a faster implementation for calculating cosine distance using vector normalization, amongst other improvements.